 I was a physics graduate student at the University of California, San Diego, working with Dusan Keres.
-We are parts of the Feedback In Realistic Environment (FIRE) collaboration, which focuses on high resolution cosmological simulations with comprehensive stellar feedback.
+We are part of the Feedback In Realistic Environment (FIRE) collaboration, which focuses on high-resolution cosmological simulations with comprehensive stellar feedback.

 During my master degree, I worked on gravitational waves and the properties of compact objects with Professor PT Leung in the Chinese University of Hong Kong.

-I specialise in numerical methods, parallel computing (C, fortran, and MPI) and data analysis (python).
+I specialize in numerical methods, parallel computing (C, Fortran, and MPI), and data analysis (Python).